 Crosstowns & Empty Repos: What intermodal carriers need to know

-Even if you’re new to the intermodal world, you most likely know what goes into a typical pickup and delivery trip.
-The carrier starts by getting a container from the rail yard and then heads to shipper/consignee to get the container loaded or unloaded.
+Even if you’re new to the intermodal trucking world, you most likely know what goes into a typical pickup and delivery trip.
+The carrier starts by getting a drayage container from the rail yard and then heads to shipper/consignee to get the container loaded or unloaded.
 The journey ends with the carrier taking the container back to the rail yard.
-Since this type of load always ends up at a warehouse, these trips will take you anywhere within a 250-mile radius of your local area.
+Since these intermodal loads always ends up at a warehouse, these trips will take you anywhere within a 250-mile radius of your local area.

 Crosstowns are very similar to empty repositions, except this time the carrier is bringing a loaded container from one rail to another.
 What also makes crosstowns different is the reason for the move.
 Where empty repos are completed to get the empty to a new location to later get loaded, crosstown containers are already loaded and being taken to another rail for its next leg of the trip.
 Let’s say that a loaded container is traveling from California to New York, and needs to connect to another rail in Chicago.
 This is what makes every crosstown move necessary.